circleci/circleci-docs/jekyll/_cci2/migrating-from-travis.md

 layout: classic-docs
 title: Migrating From Travis CI
 categories: [migration]
-description: Migrating from Travi CI
+description: Migrating from Travis CI
 ---

 This document provides an overview of how to migrate from Travis CI to CircleCI.